Surface code compilation via edge-disjoint paths: Parallel long-range s using Bell pairs

-Having assigned $n/2$ such paths, one to each \cnot{}, we now claim that any of these operator paths can share an edge with at most $2(\sqrt n -1)$ of the others.
-Since the operator paths have distinct endpoints, two different paths cannot collide on either of their end segments $v, (v_x, v_y-1)$ and on $(u_x-1, u_y), u$.
+Having assigned a path to each \cnot{}, we now show that any of these operator paths can share an edge with at most $2(\sqrt n -1)$ of the other paths.
+Since the operator paths have distinct endpoints, two different paths cannot share an edge on either of their end segments $v, (v_x, v_y-1)$ and on $(u_x-1, u_y), u$.
 Therefore pairs of these operator paths can only share an edge on their interior segments.
-The vertical interior segment of the operator path from $v$ to $u$ can share an edge with at most $\sqrt n - 1$ other paths.
-To see this, consider an operator path from $v'$ to $u'$ which shares at least one vertical edge with the operator path from $v$ to $u$.
-Explicitly, the segment $(v_x, v_y-1)$, $(u_x-1, v_y-1)$ shares an edge with the segment $(v'_x, v'_y-1)$, $(u'_x-1, v'_y-1)$, which implies that $v_y = v'_y$.
-Since the terminals are unique, there can only be $\sqrt n - 1$ other \cnot{}s with target in the control $v_y$ where the control of the given \cnot{} is.
-An analogous argument applies for horizontal segments, such that the operator path from $u$ to $v$ can share an edge with at most $2 \sqrt n - 2$ other operator paths.
+The horizontal interior segment of the operator path from $v$ to $u$ can share an edge with at most $\sqrt n - 1$ other paths.
+To see this, consider an operator path from $v' = (v'_x, v'_y) \in V(G)$ to $u' = (u'_x, u'_y) \in V(G)$ that shares at least one horizontal edge with the operator path from $v$ to $u$.
+Explicitly, that means the segment $(v_x, v_y-1)$, $(u_x-1, v_y-1)$ shares an edge with the segment $(v'_x, v'_y-1)$, $(u'_x-1, v'_y-1)$, which implies that $v_y = v'_y$.
+Since the terminals are unique, there can only be $\sqrt n - 1$ other \cnot{}s with the control sharing the $v_y$ coordinate.
+An analogous argument applies for vertical segments, such that the operator path from $u$ to $v$ can share an edge with at most $2(\sqrt n - 1)$ other operator paths.

 Let us construct a graph $H$ where each vertex represents an operator path as constructed above.
 We connect two vertices in $H$ if the associated paths share an edge.
-Every vertex in $H$ has degree at most $2\sqrt n-2$, therefore, $H$ is $2\sqrt n-1$-colorable using the greedy polynomial time coloring algorithm.
-Each set of paths associated with vertices of a given color allow us to construct an edge-disjoint set of operator paths $\mathcal P$.
-We perform the EDP subroutine using $\mathcal P$ in turn for each color to implement all \cnot{}s in $\mathcal C$ in $\bigo{\sqrt n}$ depth for any \cnot{} circuit.
+Every vertex in $H$ has degree at most $2(\sqrt n-1)$, therefore, $H$ is $(2\sqrt n-1)$-colorable using the (polynomial time) greedy coloring algorithm.
+We construct a $\mathcal T$-operator set of size $2\sqrt n -1$ by grouping the paths associated with each color in a set of edge-disjoint paths. \end{proof}